Xaleed/Pytorch/README.md

 Hi, it's been two hours since I woke up and had breakfast, and the good news is that we have a four-day holiday in Iran.
 Well, I want to enjoy this vacation so I decided to prepare some content about PyTorch and shared it on LinkedIn.
 Honestly, this is a motivation for me to write about PyTorch.

 ## Data
-At first, I create a dataset with three independent variables and one dependent variable to fit a regression model using Pytorch.
+At first, I create a dataset with three independent and one dependent variables to fit a regression model using Pytorch.
 I do this in two ways:
 ```
 X1 = np.random.normal(0, 1, size=(100, 1))
 X2 = np.random.normal(0, 1, size=(100, 1))